5gain/hlf-docker-swarm/test-network/README.md

 # Generating Certificates for Peers and Orderers

+##

+Ensure that on each node the following directories are empty, otherwise clean them

+    rm -fr organizations/peerOrganizations/*
+    rm -fr organizations/ordererOrganizations/*
+    rm -fr channel-artifacts

+Also check that no old volumes are available on each node

+    docker volume ls|grep hlf

+Delete any found volumes

+   docker volumne rm <volume name>

-Run on manager node:
+## Run on manager node:

     source ./organizations/fabric-ca/registerEnroll.sh
     createOrg1
     createOrderer

-Run on worker1
+## Run on worker1

     source ./organizations/fabric-ca/registerEnroll.sh
     createOrg2

-Run on worker2
+## Run on worker2

     source ./organizations/fabric-ca/registerEnroll.sh
     createOrg3